 - Music is now consumed by the song, rather than the album.

-AI-generated, short form content will continue to dominate.
+AI-generated, short-form content will continue to dominate.

 Influence and attention for the savvy